sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * roles - *Array* of *String*s *optional*.
 Defines the component role(s), if any.
 Roles are represented by the id of a concept defined as [SDMX cross-domain concept](https://sdmx.org/wp-content/uploads/01_sdmx_cog_annex_1_cdc_2009.pdf).
 Several of the concepts defined as SDMX cross-domain concepts are useful for data visualisation, such as for example, the series title ("TITLE"), the unit of measure ("UNIT_MEASURE"), the number of decimals to be displayed ("DECIMALS"), the  country or geographic reference area ("REF_AREA", e.g. when using maps), the period of time to which the measured observation refers ("REF_PERIOD"), the time interval at which observations occur over a given time period ("FREQ"), etc. It is strongly recommended to identify any component that can be useful for data visualisation purposes by using the appropriate SDMX cross-domain concept as role.
 * isMandatory - *Boolean* *optional*. **Only for `measures` and `attributes`.** If `true` then that `measure` or `attribute` is mandatory in the exchange of complete datasets.
 The default is `false`.
 * relationship - *Object*.  **This field is mandatory for `attributes` but not to be supplied for `measures` or `dimensions`.** *[Attribute relationship](#attribute-relationship)* describes how the value of this attribute varies with the values of other components.
 This relationship expresses the attachment level of the attribute as defined in the data structure definition.
 Depending on the message context (especially the data query) an attribute value can however be attached physically in the message at a different level.
 * format - *Object* *optional*. *[Format](#format)* describes the allowed components representation (permitted type and cardinality of the values).
 It contains essential information to determine the location of the component values and the related necessity of using indexes for referencing.
+It is only used when the component values are not defined by an enumerated list of identifiable items (codelist).
 * default - *String* or *Number* *optional*.
 Defines a default `value` for the component (**valid for `attributes` only!**).
 If no value is provided in the data part of the message then this value applies.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional information regarding the component.
 * annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the component.
 Indices refer back to the array of *annotations* in the structure field.